-What are the best onions for beef battered onion rings?
+What are the best onions to use?

 My personal favorite is the sweet Vidalia Onion followed by the sweet Walla Walla Onion.
 Almost all Vidalia Onions are grown withing seventy-five miles of Vidalia Georgia.
 Walla Walla Onions are grown in Walla Walla County Washington State.
 Both of these sweet onions make delectable onion rings however yellow and white onions can be used as well.
 They are a little stronger but still make awesome onion rings.

-What is the best beer to use for beer battered onion rings recipe?
+What is the best beer to use?

 My personal favorite is Sam Adams Boston Lager however any beer will just about do the trick.
 A Belgian-style tripel will lend a little bit of sweetness to your onion rings and generally speaking the non light beers will lend more flavor and add more crispiness to your rings.